-Robert Howcott and the Regicides, 1660
+Robert Howcott and the Regicides

-King Charles I was executed on 30 January 1648/9 on a scaffold erected outside the Banqueting House in Whitehall, London.
-Three days earlier, he had been condemned to death for treason following a trial at Westminster Hall before a High Court of Justice that was set up by the House of Commons specially for the purpose.
+King Charles I was beheaded on 30 January 1648/9 on a scaffold erected outside the Banqueting House in Whitehall, London.
+Three days earlier, he had been condemned to death for “High Treason, and other Crimes and Misdemeanors” following a trial at Westminster Hall before a High Court of Justice set up by the House of Commons especially for the purpose.
+One week after the execution, the House of Commons passed a bill abolishing the Monarchy.
+A republic entitled the “Commonwealth of England” was proclaimed in May 1649 and remained in existence until December 1653.
+From then until his death in 1658, Oliver Cromwell ruled as Lord Protector.
+After a period of political instability, Charles - the eldest surviving son of the executed King - was invited back to rule England as Charles II.

-Before returning to England, Charles II had issued the Declaration of Breda, which set out the terms on which he proposed to rule.
+Before returning to England in May 1660, Charles II had issued the Declaration of Breda, which set out the terms on which he proposed to rule.
 These included a free and general pardon of those who had rebelled against him and his father.
 However, an exemption was made of unidentified people who were to be chosen by Parliament.
 After some debate, the Indemnity and Oblivion Act became law on 29 August and pardoned previous treason against the crown, but excluded the men involved in the trial and execution of Charles I. 31 of the 59 Commissioners who had signed the King’s death warrant were still alive at that stage.
 Efforts had already started to apprehend these people, who are generally known as the “regicides”.

 The Petition